reilem/effects/OCaml-multicore/README.md

 You can also run the `.ml` files individually by running the `ocaml` command directly in your terminal (or with ledit `ledit ocaml`) and then loading in files individually with `#use "file.ml"`.
+Make sure you have run `opam switch 4.02.2+multicore` before attempting to run files individually.

 Once the program is loaded, all functions inside the program can be freely executed.